fourstix/Elfos-utils/README.md

 ## header
 **Usage:** header *filename*
-Show the executable header information for a file.
-Display the program load address, program size and the program execution address.
+Show the executable header information for a file to display the program load address, program size and the program execution address.

 ## malloc
 **Usage:** malloc [-f *hh*] *size*